-While those individuals had found other work, management had said nothing
+While those individuals had found other work, management had said nothing about replacing them.
+A further reporter was on maternity leave while another colleague was on long-term sick leave.

 A few miles away, those at another title noted: "While, as a company, we claim we want more members of the community to read our papers, our actions seem to suggest we actually want them to write for it, for free.